axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

      <tr>
       <th>People need to learn to distribute ownership of the company to their peers</th>
       <td>
        <p>In the <span class='_paradigm'>Fiat</span> world we live in, getting ownership in a business is a big deal.
 Many meetings happen, voices and tempers rise, and finally an agreement is cast in stone.
-After much grumping the investor hands over cash and in exchange the business owner signs a stock certificate over to the investor.</p>
+After much grumbling the investor hands over cash and in exchange the business owner signs a stock certificate over to the investor.</p>
        <p>in a company based on the <span class='_paradigm'>Radical</span> foundation, everyboy, every co-owner, gives away pieces of the company as they see fit.
 But this is a skil like any other, and we will have to learn it.
 We are the pioneers  We, the children of <span class='_paradigm'>Fiat</span>, have to learn to be leaders of <span class='_paradigm'>Radical</span>-base alternatives.</p>
       </td>
      </tr>